EnterpriseDB/barman/doc/manual/22-config_file.en.md

 streaming_conninfo = host=pg user=streaming_barman dbname=postgres
 ```

-This value must be choosen accordingly as described in the section
+This value must be chosen accordingly as described in the section
 _"Preliminary steps: PostgreSQL connection"_.